charltonaustin/blog-entries/editing/graphing_change_vs_cyclomatic_complexity.md

 ## What does it all mean
 This graph can quickly and fairly easily track down possible trouble spots in your code.
-The graph that is produced I break into 4 quadrants.
+The graph that is produced breaks into 4 quadrants.
-The lower left hand are files that have low cyclomatic complexity and that rarely change these guys are the good files.
+The lower left hand has files that have low cyclomatic complexity and that rarely change these guys are the good files.
-The lower right side has files that have high cyclomatic complexity and they rarely change these can maybe be fixed by reducing complexity, but aren't high priority.
+The lower right side has files that have high cyclomatic complexity and they rarely change these.
+These may be fixed by reducing complexity, but aren't high priority.
 The upper left side has low cyclomatic complexity and the files change frequently these can maybe be fixed by breaking them into smaller pieces, but aren't high priority.
-The upper right side had files that have high cyclomatic complexity and the files change frequently, these guys are my red flags.
+The upper right side has files that have high cyclomatic complexity and the files change frequently.
+These guys are my red flags.
 I tend to see if I can break them up so that they change less and/or I look for ways to reduce the complexity.

 ## References